 AT&T has more than 171 million customers in the U.S., making it one of the biggest and most competitive providers in the country.
 There are three unlimited data plans to choose from, but the prices are fairly competitive.
 Out of the big three carriers, you’ll pay less than Verizon, but more than T-Mobile — especially if you’re on a family plan.

 As with other carriers, AT&T drops prices per line as you add more lines to your account.
-There are also additional discounts for nurses, teachers, first responders and new customers.
+There are also additional discounts for nurses, teachers, first responders, new customers and those who bundle with an AT&T internet plan.
 That said, AT&T is also the only one of the big three carriers that limits 5G access to its most expensive plan.

 AT&T deals for existing customers